 Imagine yourself standing in your boat sight fishing the grass edges in the shallows for a merciless predator.
 You throw out a fly that’s as long as your forearm.
 Then, watching your retrieve, the calm water surface suddenly erupts in a violent explosion as the visual take of a pike destroys your fly with tremendous speed and power.

-Pike are a lethal fish because the prey on just about everything ranging from other fish, birds, rodents, and amphibians.
-Named for their resemblance to the ancient pole-weapon known as the pike, this ambush predator’s attack mimics their namesake.
+Pike is a lethal fish because they prey on just about everything ranging from other fish, birds, rodents, and amphibians.
+Named for their resemblance to the ancient pole weapon known as the pike, this ambush predator’s attack mimics their namesake.
 They will lie and wait, holding perfectly still for long periods until their prey comes near.
-Being the fastest accelerating freshwater fish, when they do go for the fly, it happens incredibly quick exhibiting remarkable acceleration as they strike.
+Being the fastest accelerating freshwater fish, when they do go for the fly, it happens incredibly quickly exhibiting remarkable acceleration as they strike.
 For them, the hunt is always on.

 Where to Find Pike in the Water

 So how does an angler go about catching one on the fly?

 First, you need to understand where they will be lingering in the water.